-The Doctor of Philosophy (PhD) program in Linguistics offers comprehensive and rigorous training in an environment that encourages collaboration across the fields of Theoretical Linguistics, Language Variation and Change, and Psycholinguistics.
+The Doctor of Philosophy (PhD) program in Linguistics offers comprehensive and rigorous training in an environment that encourages collaboration across the subdisciplines of Computational Linguistics, Phonetics, Phonology, Psycholinguistics, Semantics, Sociolinguistics, Syntax, and Language Description, Documentation, and Revitalization.
 Students achieve an advanced understanding of language and are equipped with professional-level skills in analysis, argumentation, interpretation, and quantitative reasoning.
 While many graduates choose academic positions, many others choose to pursue careers in fields such as education, publishing, and data science.

 Applicants may enter the PhD program via one of two routes: 1) following completion of an MA degree; 2) direct entry following completion of a bachelor's degree.